PascalBod/ESP01-RTOS/doc/designTCPClient.md

 The **Wi-Fi station** task tries to connect to the access point.
 When it succeeds, it sends an `MSG_WIFI_OK` message to the **TCP client** task.
 When Wi-Fi connectivity is lost, an `MSG_WIFI_KO` message is sent to the **TCP client** task.

+When Wi-Fi connectivity is not available, or disappears, we do not try to reconnect immediately.
+We first wait for a predefined delay.
+Why do this, while we could let the ESP8266 try reconnecting (it does it automatically)?
+Because we wanted our code to be ready to support low-power requirements: during wait periods between two reconnection attempts, we could switch the ESP8266 to a sleep mode.

 Task automaton is below:
 ![](wiFiStation-task1-automaton.png)